Contents

 What is Scope 3 Relevance Testing?

 Scope 3 emissions are usually the most complex to estimate, often because the data needed to estimate them lies with third parties that need to be collected and shared.
-High level estimates are possible in the first instance, but accurate scope 3 estimates will require supply chain collaboration.

 Depending on the type of business, different scope 3 emissions categories will be more or less relevant.

-The business should firstly decide what the purpose of the inventory is, map the emissions sources, and then undertake a relevance test or relevance assessment, which will help prioritise – or in some cases exclude emissions sources.
+The business should first decide what the purpose of the inventory is, map the emissions sources, and then undertake a relevance test or relevance assessment, which will help prioritise – or in some cases exclude emissions sources.

 A relevance test looks at the size of the emissions sources, the company’s ability to influence them, the risk they pose to the organisation as well as other key criteria.